Sparronator9999/YAMDCC/README.md

 ## Issues

-If your question isn't already answered in the [FAQ](#faq) or [issues megathread](https://github.com/Sparronator9999/YAMDCC/issues/1), feel free to open an issue.
+If your question isn't already answered in the [FAQ](#faq) or [issues megathread](https://github.com/Sparronator9999/YAMDCC/issues/1), and there isn't already another similar issue in [the issue tracker](https://github.com/Sparronator9999/YAMDCC/issues), feel free to open an issue.
 Please make sure to use the correct issue template for your problem.

 ## Contributing